 Touted as one of the best national forest campgrounds in the Southern Appalachians, this backwoods retreat is nestled in the shallow upper valley of West Fork Creek beneath a canopy of towering hardwood and pine trees.

-Of the 29 campsites, 17 can be reserved in advance for an extra $9.
-The remaining 12 are available on a first-come, first-served basis.
-Each site has a picnic table, fire ring with cooking grill and a post to hang your lantern.
+All 29 sites can be reserved up to six months in advance on www.recreation.gov or by calling (877) 444-6777.
+Each campsite has a picnic table, fire ring with cooking grill and a post to hang your lantern.

 As you enter the campground just off S.C.
 107, you'll come to a circular turnaround on your left.
 A short path off the loop leads to the ruins of an old settler's home.
 Five campsites have been carved into the woods here, but you'll need to carry your gear a few feet from the parking area to the sites.

 The main campground descends to the tranquil West Fork Creek.
 Nine of the sites lie along the stream.
 Campsite No. 12, where I stayed recently, was so close to the water we were lulled to sleep at night by the sound of the babbling brook.

 In the late spring, you may not even notice the creek for all the blooming flowers.
 The sites along the stream are shrouded in rhododendron.

 Cherry Hill Campground is open April 1 through Oct.
 31. A couple from Mountain Rest have been serving as the camp hosts for years and are familiar with all the local attractions, including the Chattooga River, Walhalla State Fish Hatchery, the Ellicott Rock Wilderness Area and Whitewater Falls.

 To learn more about Cherry Hill or reserve a campsite, click here.